 What are the most popular languages in the world?

+There are several reasons why studying a language is important now more than ever, especially in this highly competitive market.
+Studies have shown that besides it can broaden your job opportunities, learning another language can improve your critical thinking and communication skills, boost brain health, and foster confidence.
 Though your personal reasons for learning a language will be the ultimate factors in deciding your language of study, looking around to see what languages others are learning can provide some helpful information, such as:

 - Size of Learner Community – If a language is more commonly studied, then it will naturally have a larger learner community built around it.
 Access to a robust community of people following the same learning path can help you find friends, expert coaches and tutors, accountability partners, accountability groups, and others who will help you succeed along with them.